 - Carry: up to 10kg in a daysack (pack animals will take the rest).

-- Terrain: small footpaths over often rough, uneven and mountainous terrain at up to 5400m.
+- Terrain: on small footpaths over often rough, uneven and mountainous terrain with the possibility of snow underfoot at altitudes up to 5,400m.

 - Swim: not required.